zhululai/radon-ide/docs/getting-started.rst

 The Verification Tool is used within the RADON IDE to verify that a RADON model conforms to the CDL specifications.
 The .cdl files defining the CDL specifications for a specific RADON model can be edited, imported and updated within the workspace of IDE (Figure 9).
 To get started, you can clone the `verification tool sample project <https://github.com/radon-h2020/demo-verification-tool-sample-project.git>`_ in the workspace, which contains a sample TOSCA model and a CDL specification.
 To clone this project use the Git functionalities provided in the workspace as described below:

 1. Press *Ctlt+Shift+P* to open the command palette.
 Select the *Git:Clone* command and type the Repository URL of the verification tool sample project.
-2. Press *Enter* to clone the project in the workspave
+2. Press *Enter* to clone the project in the workspace

 .. figure:: imgs/VT_cdl_light.jpg